 This is an article by Ashley Andrews.
 She is an entrepreneur and blogger.
 She now lives in San Diego, CA and is happily self employed.
 She enjoys writing about anything that catches her interest, especially business and entrepreneurship.

 Are you looking for a way to streamline your manufacturing processes, optimize inventory levels or better gauge the productivity of your sales team?
 All that can be achieved with a single software system.

-Enterprise Resource Planning (ERP) systems are business tools that are designed to help organizations improve management through integrated applications.
+Enterprise Resource Planning (ERP) and colocation systems are business tools that are designed to help organizations improve management through integrated applications.
 Systems include software, hardware and network architecture that allow for data communication across departments.
 The integrated applications gather data from various sources and aggregate it together in the EPR reporting system.
+I have also been looking for the best reporting software for our business recently and that was easily the best that I found (I tested LOTS), so have a look at that if you want the best reporting software.
 Businesses can also design information systems and automate many of their daily tasks using ERP software.